kathyareddy/AstroGuide/README.md

 ## Features
 -  Get your zodiac sign based on birthdate
 -  AI-powered horoscope predictions using Gemini API
--  Clean and responsive UI with centered alignment
+-  Clean and responsive UI
 -  Lightweight and easy to deploy (works locally or on Streamlit Cloud)

 ## Installation & Setup